Peer Tutoring Program (STTAR)

 What if I need to get in contact with my tutee’s teacher?

 Great!
 Remember, you must meet with the teacher at least twice (once at beginning and then at the end of each semester).
-We strongly encourage that you meet with the teacher if you are having problems helping the tutee or need some more assistance.
+I strongly encourage that you meet with the teacher if you are having problems helping the tutee or need some more assistance.
 The best time to see a teacher is during tutorial time.
-Remember that the teacher must sign in the appropriate space on your Timelog at the beginning and the end of each semester and include his or her comments.
+Remember that the teacher must sign in the appropriate space on your Timelog form at the beginning and the end of each semester and include his or her comments.

 At the end of each semester: